Who’s going to receive your assets?

 There is no one-size-fits-all when it comes to life insurance.
 Getting your life insurance plan right takes into account a number of factors.

-Now that Congress has set a high trigger point for the federal estate tax for 2013, it only hits single people who leave more than $5 million behind, and couples can pass on more than $10 million tax-free—you might think you can scratch estate planning off your “to do” list*.
+Now that Congress has set a high trigger point for the federal estate tax, it only hits single people who leave more than $5 million behind, and couples can pass on more than $10 million tax-free—you might think you can scratch estate planning off your “to do” list*.

 Not so fast!
 Estate planning is about a lot more than the federal estate tax.